-Scratch Live makes a strange digital noise, even when no track is playing
+Scratch Live makes a strange digital noise, even when no track is playing.

 Scratch Live is interpreting background noise as record movement.
-In the Setup screen, move the threshold slider (located left of the Estimate button) to the right until the noise stops.
-See "Calibrating Scratch Live" on page 18.
+Go to the Setup screen and move the threshold slider (located left of the Estimate button) to the right until the noise stops.
+See "Calibrating Scratch Live" on page 14.